Types of Rugs We Clean

 We provide care and cleaning for EVERY type of rug.

 Quite Simply, if it’s a rug, we can clean it.
-We specialize in area and oriental rugs in our state of the art facility and do not offer wall-to-wall carpet cleaning.
+We specialize in area and oriental rugs in our state of the art facility.
 We are versed in a variety of cleaning methods, and prefer full submersion in a Turkish bath, however, not all rugs are suited for this method.

 Get the Cunningham advantage: